 The CIBC advantage

 CIBC offers more than 20 cards guaranteeing you’ll find one that suits your needs.
-The bank has cemented its reputation as an innovator in this space, so always keep your eye out for new products and rewards.
+The bank has cemented its reputation as an innovator in the credit card rewards space, so keep an eye out for new products and rewards.

-You’ll never have to worry about CIBC Aventura points expiring; they don’t.
-So go ahead; collect points and spend them when you’re ready.
+You’ll never have to worry about CIBC Aventura points expiring; they won’t.
+So go ahead, collect points and redeem them when you’re ready.

 Recommended CIBC credit cards

 CIBC was formed in 1961 through the merger of the Canadian Bank of Commerce and the Imperial Bank of Canada.
 Now the fifth largest national bank by deposits, CIBC has a reputation for being on the cutting-edge.
 Its track record of deploying new technologies and products into the typically risk-averse Canadian market is sizeable.
 Case in point: it was the first bank in Canada to introduce 24-hour ATMs.
-CIBC is also the only Canadian bank to form an alliance with a major grocery chain to create an entirely new bank; the partnership between CIBC and Loblaws resulted in President’s Choice Financial.
-CIBC has one of the most robust credit card portfolios because it's deeply linked to Visa and MasterCard.
+CIBC is also the only Canadian bank to form an alliance with a major grocery chain to create an entirely new bank: the partnership between CIBC and Loblaws resulted in President’s Choice Financial.
+CIBC has one of the most robust credit card portfolios through its partnerships with Visa and MasterCard.